cpmpercussion/homepage/_posts/2010-11-11-at-pasic-now.md

 type: post
 published: true
 meta: {}
+---

----At PASIC now.
+At PASIC now.
 The socializing begins.
 Gosh!
 So many people!